List of MPs elected in the 1955 United Kingdom general election: Composition

 These representative diagrams show the composition of the parties in the 1955 general election.

-Note: This is not the official seating plan of the House of Commons, which has five rows of benches on each side, with the government party to the right of the Speaker and opposition parties to the left, but with room for only around two-thirds of MPs to sit at any one time.
+Note: This is not the official seating plan of the House of Commons, which has five rows of benches on each side, with the government party to the right of the speaker and opposition parties to the left, but with room for only around two-thirds of MPs to sit at any one time.

+This table shows the number of MPs in each party:

+List of MPs

 By-elections

 See the list of United Kingdom by-elections.